shahbazalamjobs/Data-Structure-and-Algorithms/02-Sorting-Techniques/02-Sorting-2/02-Recursive Bubble Sort.md

-# Recursive Bubble Sort ALgorithm
+# Recursive Bubble Sort Algorithm
 - Recursive Bubble Sort is a variant of the Bubble Sort algorithm that uses recursion to repeatedly swap adjacent elements until the array is sorted.
 - In each iteration, the largest element "bubbles" up to its correct position at the end of the array.
 The process is repeated recursively for the remaining unsorted portion of the array.